bnspalding/wordlists/README.md

 English language and therefore represent a variety of speakers that may not be sufficiently filtered for direct use.
 It is highly recommended that, particularly in a generative context, you consider the use of a filter before applying any of these lists to your work.
+I have a set of filter lists that I use for my own work [here](https://github.com/bnspalding/filterwords)

 ## Sources